greenelab/deep-review/sections/04_study.md

 interrogate sequence features that are complex and ill-understood, already offering marked improvements on the prior state of the art.
 However, the exact methodology is up for debate and needs examination and more comparative study.
-Work needs to be done in understanding the best architecture to be used.
-The challenges in predicting TF binding -- lack of large gold standard datasets, model interpretation, and definition negative examples -- are pertinent to CRE identification as well.
+Work needs to be done in understanding the best architectures.
+The challenges in predicting TF binding -- the lack of large gold standard datasets, model interpretation, and defining negative examples -- are pertinent to CRE identification as well.
 Furthermore, the quality and meaning of training data needs to be closely considered, given that a "promoter" or "enhancer" may only be putative or dependent on the experimental method or context of